 - Date founded

-- Address (if you are a bricks and mortar business)
+- Address (if you are a brick and mortar business)

 - About (found beneath your cover photo.
 COLIBRI added a URL here.
 Be creative with the small amount of space you have.)